Postmedia-Archive/timbits/README.md

 	timbits n[ew] [project]
 	timbits g[enerate] [timbit]
 	timbits s[erver]

+### Server Configuration

+The server object can be configured during initialization as needed.
+The only parameter we strongly suggest you specify is 'secret'.
+The following is a list of possible configuration parameters and their [default value]

+* appName - Friendly name of the timbits application ['Timbits']
+* engine - Default view engine ['coffee']
+* base - A base path for nested servers.  e.g. '/my/nested/server' ['']
+* port - The server port to listen on if PORT or C9_PORT env labels are not present.
+[5678]
+* home - The physical path to the root project folder [process.cwd()]
+* maxAge - The default cache length in seconds [60]
+* secret - The string used to encrypt sessions ['secret']

+The following example shows how to run a nested application using the 'eco' view engine in place of CoffeeKup

+	var timbits = require('timbits');
+	var eco = require('eco');
+	var server = timbits.serve({appName: 'My Nested Timbits', engine: 'eco', base: '/nested/app', secret: '359#^#$KDKS'});
+	server.register('.eco', eco);
+	console.log("Press Ctrl+C to Exit");

 ### Parameter declaration and validation

 You can now define a list of parameters which are automatically validated during execution.
 This also powers the automated help and test functions (see further below).
 Parameter attributes you can manipulate are: